 RQ3: What is the effect of using the qubit reuser (QR) to reduce the width of the circuit fragments further?
-We show the tradeoffs of using the CC alone against the DR and QR to reduce the width of circuits to run on small QPUs.
+We show the trade-offs of using the CC alone against the DR and QR to reduce the width of circuits to run on small QPUs.
 To show this tradeoff, we compile circuits with different optimizer configurations, such that each fragment's width is maximally five qubits.
+We select benchmarks ensuring each technique can reduce the qubit count to the target of five.

-Circuit-Cutter vs. Qubit-Reuse.
-In Fig. 14 (top), we compare the effects of using either the CC or the QR to reduce the width of a virtual circuit on the circuit depth of the transpiled fragments.
+Circuit-cutter vs. Qubit-reuse.
+In Fig. 16 (top), we compare the effects of using either the CC or the QR to reduce the width of a virtual circuit on the circuit depth of the transpiled fragments.
 Our results show that the CC compiles the circuits to only 37% compared to QR on average.
 This is because the CC can break down the circuit into smaller fragments with reduced width while only incurring a maximum of two virtual gates.
 The QR, however, increases the depth of the circuit substantially while reusing qubits, which in turn will reduce overall fidelity.
-So, there is a tradeoff between using gate virtualization to reduce the depth against using qubit reuse without overhead but with more depth.

-Combining Dependency Reducer and Qubit-Reuse.
-In Fig. 14 (bottom), we show how the CC pass compares to the DR and QR passes to reduce circuit width.
+So, there is a tradeoff between using gate virtualization to reduce the depth against using qubit reuse without overhead.
+Combining dependency reducer and qubit-reuse.
+In Fig. 16 (bottom), we show how the CC pass compares to the DR and QR passes to reduce circuit width.
 For this, we choose benchmarks where, without our DR, qubit-reuse would be impossible since every qubit depends on every other qubit in the circuit.
 We apply the QR on the reduced-dependency circuit produced by the DR. Like before, we aim to reduce the circuit width to five qubits.
-The CC uses at most three, and the DR uses one virtual gate, with a 36× lower virtualization overhead.
-Although using DR & QR incurs a low overhead, it also leads to a significantly higher depth than CC.
-This means that the virtual circuit using DR & QR has 3.2× more depth than the virtual circuit of CC, which could negatively impact the fidelity.
+The CC uses at most three, and the DR uses one virtual gate, with a $36 \times$ lower virtualization overhead.
+Although using DR & QR incurs